 Time frame: 4 weeks

-Disease Specific Quality of Life (Nepean Dyspepsia Index NDI) assessed at baseline and week 8
+Disease Specific Quality of Life (Nepean Dyspepsia Index NDI) Assessed at Baseline and Week 8 in Terms of Change in % of Functional Ability.

 Time frame: 8 weeks

-Change from baseline of NRS 11 score for symptoms (sensation of bloating, early satiety, postprandial fullness, upper abdominal pain or discomfort (epigastric pain, epigastric burning), anorexia (loss of appetite), heartburn, nausea and vomiting) after 4 and 8 weeks of treatment
+Change from baseline of NRS 11 score for symptoms (sensation of bloating, early satiety, postprandial fullness, upper abdominal pain or discomfort (epigastric pain, epigastric burning), anorexia (loss of appetite), heartburn, nausea and vomiting) after 4 and 8 weeks of treatment.
+NRS 11 will be used to assess responders' analysis for adequate/satisfactory relief.
+The Numerical Rating Scale (NRS) is widely used for self-reporting of pain intensity in clinical practices.
+0-No, 1-Very mild, 2-Discomforting, 3-Tolerable, 4-Distressing, 5-Very Distressing, 6-Intense, 7-Very intense, 8-Horrible, 9-Unbearable, 10-Unspeakable.

 Time frame: 8 weeks